-- 7.18 Policies CC8 (Safeguarding Amenity) and H8 (H8 (Residential Conversions) seeks that development proposals should not provide unacceptable living conditions for future occupiers in terms of a range of factors including privacy, lighting, internal space, outlook, noise and disturbance.
+- 7.14 Policies CC8 (Safeguarding Amenity) and H8 (H8 (Residential Conversions) seeks that development proposals should not provide unacceptable living conditions for future occupiers in terms of a range of factors including privacy, lighting, internal space, outlook, noise and disturbance.
 Policy H10 (Private and Communal Outdoor Space) seeks that new residential development is provided with suitable private or communal outdoor amenity space).
-Policy EN16 (Pollution and Water Resources) requires that future occupiers of development are not adversely impacted by pollution. - 7.19 When considering the previous appeals both for demolition and re-build of the dwelling and also for retention and extension of the building the Planning Inspectorate found that there would be no conflict with the need to safeguard the amenity of future occupiers.
-The internal layout of all proposed flats under the current proposals would continue to be satisfactory, with all flats containing a primary outlook over the front or rear garden for all living rooms and bedrooms which are considered to be served by suitable daylighting and the floor spaces of all flats meeting the nationally prescribed space standards.
-Measures to manage noise transmission between flats within the development would be secured under Building Regulation requirements. - 7.20 The development would be served by a generous landscaped communal garden amenity space to the rear of the site.
-One of the proposed 2-bedroom family units within the scheme would be located at lower ground floor level and would have direct access to the amenity space from the living room.
-All other units within the development would be able to access the amenity space via landscaped paths to the perimeter of the building.
-Policy H10 sets out that 1 to 2-bedroom flats outside central Reading should be served by 25m2 of private or communal amenity space, which for a scheme of eight 1- and 2-bedroom units equates to 200m2 of amenity space.
-The application proposes an amenity space of over 250m2 and therefore exceeds with this requirement.
-The proposed amenity space is considered to be of
+Policy EN16 (Pollution and Water Resources) requires that future occupiers of development are not adversely impacted by pollution. - 7.15 When considering the previously approved application and the dismissed appeals prior to that, the Planning Insorate and this committee found there to be no conflict with the need to safeguard the amenity of future occupiers.
+The internal layout of all proposed flats under the current proposals would continue to be satisfactory, with all flats containing a primary outlook over the front or rear garden for all living rooms and bedrooms served by suitable daylighting.
+The floor spaces of all flats continue to meet the nationally prescribed space standards.
+Measures to manage noise transmission between flats within the development would be secured under Building Regulation requirements.

-- good quality with soft landscaping proposed and ample areas for sitting out, children's play and outdoor storage and drying areas. - 7.21 A noise assessment and mitigation scheme has been submitted with the application.
+- 7.16 The development would continue to be served by a generous landscaped communal garden.
+One of the proposed 2-bedroom family units within the scheme would continue to be located at lower ground floor level and would have direct access to the amenity space from the living room.
+All other units within the development would be able to access the amenity space via landscaped paths to the perimeter of the building as approved.
+Policy H10 sets out that 1 to 2-bedroom flats outside central Reading should be served by 25m2 of private or communal amenity space, which for a scheme of nine 1- and 2-bedroom units equates to 225m2 of amenity space.
+This application proposes an amenity space of over 250m2 and therefore exceeds this requirement.
+The proposed amenity space is considered to be of good quality with soft landscaping proposed and ample areas for sitting out, children's play and outdoor storage and drying areas. - 7.17 A noise assessment and mitigation scheme has been submitted with the application.
 This has been reviewed by the Environmental Protection Officers who are satisfied that the proposed glazing and ventilation specifications would ensure acceptable internal noise levels for future occupiers of the flats.
 Implementation of the glazing and ventilation specification would be secured by way of condition.
 A vibration assessment has also been submitted which demonstrates that future occupiers would not be adversely impacted by vibration from the railway line to the rear of the site.
-The application is also accompanied by an air quality assessment and the Environmental Protection Officer is satisfied that the air quality levels at the site are acceptable for residential occupation and that the proposed development would not significantly impact upon air quality conditions at the site. - 7.22 The proposals are considered to comply with Policies CC8, H8, H10 and EN16 in terms of provision of acceptable levels of amenity for future occupiers, subject to the recommended conditions.
+The application is also accompanied by an air quality assessment and the Environmental Protection Officer is satisfied that the air quality levels at the site are acceptable for residential occupation and that the proposed development would not significantly impact upon air quality conditions at the site. - 7.18 The proposals are considered to continue comply with Policies CC8, H8, H10 and EN16 in terms of provision of acceptable levels of amenity for future occupiers, subject to the recommended conditions.